-ADVOCACY— Finding meaning in life - developing understanding of art and symbolism from a variety of cultures and historical periods in comparison with the historic treatments of illness, finding a new meaning in life despite of a label or diagnosis.
+ADVOCACY— Finding meaning in life - developing an understanding of art and symbolism from a variety of cultures and historical periods in comparison with the historical treatments of illness, finding new meaning in life despite a label or diagnosis.

 Participating members discover that objects come from different cultures and places.
 By viewing the works of artists through books and prints, members identify symbols and recognize that works of art tell stories and express moods.
 They engage in brief conversations, describing the relationship to personal experiences in obtaining wellness.